loft-sh/examples/vcluster/sync-resources-from-vcluster/README.md

 https://youtu.be/6dIplR8_z38

+Note - updates need to be made to many of the files to match your domain.

 # Install on the base cluster

 Before creating the vCluster we need to get nginx and Cert-Manager running on the base cluster.